6 Steps to Become an Entrepreneur in 2022- Complete Process

 And suitable candidates want excellent packages!

-Bottom line is – You, my friend do not have the fortune to splurge on good candidates (until you have a rich dad or have robbed a bank 😊).
+The bottom line is – You, my friend, do not have the fortune to splurge on good candidates (until you have a rich dad or have robbed a bank 😊).

 Let me engage you with my recruitment challenges as a first-time entrepreneur.

-So to make for the lack of suitable talent, we hired average talent and trained them to become good from average – only to see them move to better jobs.
+So to make for the lack of qualified talent, we hired average talent and trained them to become good from average – only to see them move to better jobs.